New this week: ‘Becoming Cousteau,’ Gaga and Tony Bennett - NewsBreak

 TELEVISION

-— Tony Bennett, Lady Gaga and the Great American Songbook are the stars of a CBS special showcasing the friends on duets and solos. airing 8 p.m.
+— Tony Bennett, Lady Gaga and the Great American Songbook are the stars of a CBS special showcasing the friends on duets and solos.
+“One Last Time: An Evening with Tony Bennett and Lady Gaga,” airing 8 p.m.
 EST Sunday, was taped at a pair of Radio City Music Hall shows last August.
 The New York concerts, which marked Bennett’s 95th birthday, were held shortly before he announced he was retiring from performing.
 Earlier this year, Bennett’s family revealed that the famed singer was diagnosed with dementia in 2016.

 — AP Television Writer Lynn Elber